The Pepperbox: Assessment

 Despite the theory that the Pepperbox was used as a lookout tower, it is today considered one of the earliest follies, dating from before the term "folly" was first used.
 The Pepperbox and the three other follies in and around Salisbury are regarded as the four oldest follies in Wiltshire.
 Regarding the Pepperbox, Headley writes that due to the tower being "isolated, unprotected, enigmatic and blank," the sudden sight of the "strange, anonymous small building" provokes questions from unfamiliar passers-by.
 She notes that the tower is considered a folly because it is a "misunderstood building."
-In their 1976 book Wiltshire, Nikolaus Pevsner and Bridget Cherry note the Pepperbox as one of several early 17th century "oddments" in the county, alongside the two triangular gatehouses of Amesbury, built in 1600 and 1607, and Newhouse in Redlynch, built in 1619.
+In their 1976 volume on Wiltshire in the Buildings of England series, Nikolaus Pevsner and Bridget Cherry note the Pepperbox as one of several early 17th century "oddments" in the county, alongside the two triangular gatehouses of Amesbury, built in 1600 and 1607, and Newhouse in Redlynch, built in 1619.
 The Pepperbox is listed in Peter Long's book The Hidden Places of England.